Ahmed-Fathalla/LSTM-DPS-for-IoT/README.md

-Password for extracting the "Exp.rar" file is the Manuscript Number
+<font size="5" color="red"> Password for extracting the "Exp.rar" file is the Manuscript Number